MCLD/greatreadingadventure/dev/README.md

 - Version 4.1.0 used ASP.NET Core v2.1
 - Version 4.0.0 used ASP.NET Core v1.1

 By default, GRA is configured to use LocalDB as a database for development and testing.
 While not packaged with Visual Studio Community, it can easily be added by selecting the notification flag in the title bar of Visual Studio and choosing to install the "MS SQL Server Update for database tooling".
 Alternately, the [SQL Server Data Tools (SSDT)](https://msdn.microsoft.com/en-us/library/hh272686.aspx) package can be installed manually by downloading it from Microsoft.
+You could also add a SQLite migration and configure the GRA to use SQLite.

 If you have any trouble getting the package to build, please submit an [issue](https://github.com/MCLD/greatreadingadventure/issues/new) with details.